 2. Prospects for Interest Rates

-2.1 The table shown below outlines the Commissioner's view of anticipated movements in interest rates, based on guidance received from the Commissioner's treasury management advisers Capita Asset Services, and various brokers.
+2.1 The table shown below outlines the Commissioner's view of anticipated movements in interest rates, based on guidance received from the Commissioner's treasury management advisers Capita Asset Services as at 12 February 2015, and various brokers.